 After some scenic sailing in the morning — during which we'll marvel at the scenery and hear about local lore — you'll arrive in Rudesheim, where you'll have your choice of three tours.
 The first is a cable car ride to the historic Niederwald Monument, which overlooks the Rhine Valley and commemorates the unification of Germany in the late 19th century.
 You can also embark on a mini-train ride to Siegfried's Musikkabinett, an amusing museum dedicated to self-playing music and its instruments.
-Wine Feature: Your third choice of tours is a newly added wine tasting walking tour, where you’ll sample three different regional vintages — and have a nifty souvenir glass to take home!
-Afterwards, you'll return to the ship for the Captain’s Farewell Dinner, which will be followed by onboard entertainment.
+Your third choice of tours is a newly added vigorous hiking tour, where you’ll sample three different regional vintages.
+Afterwards, return to the ship for the Captain's Farewell Dinner.

 Disembark ship and return home